Apsu/scrambler/README.md

 ZeroMQ
 ---
-ZMQ is used to cluster Scrambler agents in a full-mesh so cluster resource state and policy can be replicated, as well as cluster state itself.
+ZMQ is used to cluster Scrambler agents in a full-mesh so resource state and policy can be replicated, as well as cluster state itself.

 Discovery
 ---